 The huge cost of elective office and the tremendous advantages enjoyed by those belonging to the two major political machines have encouraged some political families to begin seeing themselves as a kind of hereditary aristocracy that is entitled to the best jobs, healthcare and investment opportunities – regardless of merit.
 Former first daughter Chealsea Clinton, 29, joined Meghan McCain and Jenna Bush Hager this month among the ranks of children from those privileged families who have secured national news job with no prior experience in the profession.
 Such jobs were formally considered the capstones of lengthy journalism careers.

 The rapid slide of American democracy toward oligarchy is too much for some elites, like billionaire Warren Buffett.
-A group of about two dozen millionaires called “Millionaires for Fiscal Strength” called on Congress to begin taxing the wealthiest 1% at the same rate as everyone else on Wednesday.
+A group of about two dozen millionaires called to begin taxing the wealthiest 1% at the same rate as everyone else on Wednesday.
 They called for a tax hike on those with annual incomes of $1,000,000 or more.

 “To whom much is given, much is expected,” producer and entrepreneur Charlie Fink said during his Congressional testimony on behalf of the group.
 “We are the 1% in this country.
 A little unselfishness (by millionaires) now will go a long way in preserving our own wealth and the wealth of this nation.”